 - 3 tablespoon coconut oil

-- Mix coconut milk, cornstarch, and peppermint in sauce pan so cornstarch is fully dissolved before turning on the stove top
+- Mix coconut milk, cornstarch, and peppermint in saucepan so the cornstarch is fully dissolved before turning on the stovetop.

 - Spray silicon cupcake molds or cupcake pan directly with non-stick spray.
 Pour in silicone cupcake molds or directly into cupcake tins and freeze until solid (1 hour).
 If using the cupcake molds, I like to place them in the cupcake tin or in a large pan with sides.
 This just makes it easier to freeze and keep them flat.

-- Once the peppermint “pucks” are frozen, make the chocolate coating by mixing the coconut oil to chocolate chips in a large bowl.
-Melt in 30 second increments in the microwave, mixing in between.
+- Once the peppermint “pucks” are frozen, make the chocolate coating by mixing the coconut oil with chocolate chips in a large bowl.
+Melt in 30-second increments in the microwave, mixing in between.